World → South America → Patagonian Andes → Chile → Villarrica Traverse

 Or you could detour there for a wash and restaurant meal as we did.

 Otherwise, take the steep climb up from Conaf and regain the Traverse.
 To the end.
 The paved roadway – International Pass Mamuil Malal or Tromen.
 Here you can try to hitchhike or walk 3,4 kilometers to Puesco where there is another Conaf office.
 Regular local buses can return you to Pucón from there.

 You could keep hiking.
 Google the “Momolluco” Trail and “Lagos Andinos” Trail.

 - Conaf (Corporación Nacional Forestal) is responsible for Parks in Chile.
 Spanish.

 Best Trekking Guidebooks

 - Lonely Planet Trekking in the Patagonian Andes 2009 does include this route.
 While not perfect, it’s the english language guide we used.
 Unfortunately it’s not available for sale online – not even in digital format.
-But you can see it on Google Books.

 - Trekking por Chile 40 Rutas 2015 (Spanish) … widely available in Chilean bookstores does include the Traverse.